 HINDU GODS & MYTHOLOGYMain article: Hindu Mythology According to Hindu Mythology, the universe was born from Lord Brahma, The Creator, and it is maintained by Lord Vishnu, The Preserver, and governed by Shiva, The Supreme God.
 Shiva is also known as The Destroyer, in the sense that after the age of man is over, the world will be destroyed to unite all individual souls with the Supreme Consciousness.
-The three together form the Great Trinity, more popularly known as the "Trimurti"* of Hinduism.
+The three together form the Great Trinity, more popularly known as the "Trimurti"note of Hinduism.
 Both Vishnu and Shiva are widely popular among Hindus as deities, to the point that there has been some friction between the devotees of the two.
 Vishnu is arguably the better known, probably because of the vast amount of mythology surrounding Vishnu and his Avatars.
 Since the maintenance of the world is his responsibility, Vishnu will incarnate as an Avatar whenever Evil rises, to bring balance to the world.
 Prince Ram, Lord Krishna and Vamana are some of the popular incarnations of Vishnu.
 Ram's story has been chronicled in the Ramayana, and Krishna's in the Mahabharata, a part of which is the Bhagavad Gita.
 Apart from the Trinity, there are also a number of younger gods or Devas, who occupy the heaven, known as Swarga.
 Almost every entity in nature has a corresponding god or goddess - Agni (Fire), Vayu (Wind/Air), Varuna (Water & Sky), Surya (Sun), Chandra (Moon), Bhumi (Earth), etc. Indra is the King of the Gods, and Lord of Swargaloka, which is heaven.
 Narakaloka is the opposite, and is hell.
-Naraka, however, has no Lord.
+Naraka's lord is Yamadharmaraja(literally means yama the most just).He is not evil and takes no pleasure in punishing though.he just assigns them to swarga (heaven) or naraka (hell).Yama is the son of surya(sun).
 The concept of the Devil, i.e; a central being that causes all evil, does not appear in Hinduism.
 Simply put, such a character simply doesn't exist in the mythology.
 Instead, Hinduism states that good and evil exist inside all creatures, and, according to the path one chooses, his fate will be determined.
 This is where Karma comes into play - in accordance with your actions, in your next life you will be born as a lesser or higher being.
-Though demonic creatures do exist in mythology, even they are never portrayed as Always Chaotic Evil - even Ravana, the biggest, baddest Big Bad in the entire Hindu mythos, never comes off as a Complete Monster, though he is definitely crazy.
+Though demonic creatures do exist in mythology, even they are never portrayed as Always Chaotic Evil - even Ravana, the biggest, baddest Big Bad in the entire Hindu mythos, never comes off as pure evil, though he is definitely crazy.
 Other noteworthy characters include Hanuman, The Pandavas, Drona, Bhishma, Narada, and Balarama.
 See the main article for more details, and for the significance of the Om symbol.
 Countries where Hinduism is very popular: